mdsol/MORK/README.md

 ## Control Types

-Many Patient Cloud Fields can be supported through configuration of existing ResearchKit Objects.
+Many Rave and Patient Cloud Fields can be supported through configuration of existing ResearchKit Objects.
 For some Fields additional customization would be required (e.g. subclassing ORKQuestion).

 | Rave Control        | ResearchKit Control                                                                                                                                                                                                                                                                                       |
 | --------------      | ---------                                                                                                                                                                                                                                                                                                 |